guilhermedesousa/pomodoro-timer/README.md

 ## Pomodoro Timer

-Implementação de um timer Pomodoro em JavaFX.
+Development of a Pomodoro Timer using JavaFX.